CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Lace may break down after multiple washes

-The soft, silky rayon-spandex blend feels soft to the touch and offers a solid amount of stretch.
-It's thin rather than bulky, but still substantial enough to keep pads and ice packs from moving around.
-"They were good at keeping everything in place," our tester commented, giving Kindred Bravely a 5 out of 5 for effectiveness, fit and ease of use.
+The silky rayon-spandex blend feels soft to the touch and offers a solid amount of stretch.
+It's thin rather than bulky (no wedgies or visible panty lines!), but still substantial enough to keep pads and ice packs from moving around.
+“I had to get a stitch while giving birth, so I have to wear a pad and an icepack and this did so well at keeping everything in place,” Julie commented, giving these Kindred Bravely undies a 10 out of 10 for effectiveness, fit and ease of use.
+She was also a fan of the lace trim and the choice of colors—a little touch of style that postpartum underwear doesn’t always prioritize.

 Another plus?
-They're fine to toss in the washer and dryer.
-Plus, with five undies in every pack, you won’t need to constantly do laundry—which is amazing news, since as a new mama you probably have other things on your mind besides running loads right now!
+They're fine to toss in the washer and dryer (and the fabric won't start to pill, Julie happily reported).
+Plus, the five pack means you won’t need to constantly do laundry—which is amazing news, since you probably have other things on your mind besides running loads right now!

 Buy Now